 The Treasurer shall oversee the financial matters of the Association and submit current financial reports to the Board of Directors.
 The Treasurer shall perform all duties delegated by the President.

 All Directors-At-Large shall participate actively in the work of the Board of Directors.
 The Directors-At-Large shall serve on one of the following committees: Membership, Training, Legislative, and Financial Review.
-One Senior Director-At-Large shall serve as the Chairman of the Financial Review Committee.
+One Senior Director-At-Large shall serve as the Chair of the Financial Review Committee.
 In addition to their committee duties the Directors-At-Large shall perform all duties delegated by the President.